keptn/keptn.github.io/content/docs/0.11.x/reference/bridge/oauth/index.md

 </p>
 </details>

-The Keptn Bridge expects the environment variable `OAUTH_DISCOVERY`.
+When enabled, the Keptn Bridge expects the environment variable `OAUTH_DISCOVERY` to be correctly set.
 This must direct to a discovery endpoint with the following details:

 1. Endpoint for authorization request generation - `authorization_endpopint`.
 2. Endpoint to handle tokens and provide the login decision - `token_endpoint`.